 Solemnity of Saints Peter and Paul

 Today we celebrate two great men of the Church, Saints Peter and Paul.
 Two ordinary men, one a fisherman and the other a Pharisee and a tentmaker.
 Two ordinary men who recognized that God had called them to be something greater than they thought themselves to be.
 Two ordinary men who had courage to speak the truth that was spoken to them through Christ.
-They endured many hardships and trials for their words and actions and yet they kept on believing in the truth that dwelt in their hearts.
+They endured suffering through many hardships and trials for their words and actions and yet they kept on believing in the truth that dwelt in their hearts.

 Linda Schork is a theology teacher at Saint Xavier High School in Louisville, Kentucky.